cloudspannerecosystem/omegatrade/README.md

 ## Quickstart

-In order to Run OmegaTrade Application, you need to follow the below steps:
+In order to run the OmegaTrade application locally, you will need to do the following:

-1. Setup Emulator and create Instance, Database and Schema in the emulator.
+1. Set up the Cloud Spanner Emulator and create the Instance, Database and Schema in the emulator.
-2. Setup Backend service and connect Emulator.
+2. Set up the Backend service and connect it to the Emulator.
-3. Setup Frontend service and configure API base URL.
+3. Set up the Frontend service and configure the API base URL.
 4. Run the Application.
-5. (Optional) Configure Google OAuth in frontend: to enable sign in with your Google account.
+5. (Optional) Configure Google OAuth in frontend to enable sign in with your Google account.

-## 1. Setup Emulator.
+## 1. Emulator Setup.

 There are various options to start the emulator locally.
 Here we will cover the gcloud instructions.
 All other methods can be found within the Cloud Spanner Emulator [GitHub repository](https://github.com/GoogleCloudPlatform/cloud-spanner-emulator/blob/master/README.md#quickstart).